thinktandem/thinktandem.io/src/content/articles/legacy-drupal-lando.md

         MYSQL_ROOT_PASSWORD: mysql4
 ```

 I changed the ownership of the volume mount after the database had started to allow the service to work properly.
 I also threw the database creation in the config as well.
-I pipped in true to basically tell lando to keep trucking ahead even if it tries to create this table again if it exists on rebuild or restart.
+I piped in true to basically tell lando to keep trucking ahead even if it tries to create this table again if it exists on rebuild or restart.
 I am also using the default root username and passwords provided by the docker image to make life easier.

 All I need to do now is to import this database backup I have into this service.
 I could just always do this via the command line, or have lando do it for me via its powerful [tooling](https://docs.lando.dev/config/tooling.html) setup.
 My DB file is aptly named DB.sql and I just need to import it via the usual MySQL import command.
 Here is the .lando.yml config with some tooling commands: